gx-andrew/gx-andrew/README.md

 or by email: <a href="mailto:andrew.gx@aol.com">andrew.gx@aol.com</a>

 > <sub> (please note, it will take up to 10 day for an response if you send it via email, i prefer viber as you'll get an response within 12 hour) </sub>

+DO NOTE i use codeberg as my main profile, github is used for commits to Techwise education.

 ---

 # Personal background